alinachroma/Calculator/README.md

 # Calculator
-Lab7 (2.Semester - HTW) - One digit number calculator
+Lab7 (2.Semester - HTW) - One-digit number calculator

 This calculator is not perfect, but it works :)
 1. The calculator works with one-digit numbers.